InvestDigital Price Reaches $0.0002 on Major Exchanges (IDT)

-InvestDigital (CURRENCY:IDT) traded 3.9% lower against the U.S. dollar during the one day period ending at 14:00 PM E.T. on February 15th.
-InvestDigital has a total market capitalization of $30,546.27 and $2,302.00 worth of InvestDigital was traded on exchanges in the last day.
-One InvestDigital coin can now be purchased for $0.0002 or 0.00000001 BTC on popular cryptocurrency exchanges.
-Over the last week, InvestDigital has traded down 15.9% against the U.S. dollar.
+InvestDigital (CURRENCY:IDT) traded 0.9% lower against the US dollar during the 24-hour period ending at 23:00 PM E.T. on February 21st.
+One InvestDigital coin can currently be purchased for about $0.0002 or 0.00000001 BTC on major cryptocurrency exchanges.
+InvestDigital has a market capitalization of $24,916.73 and $632.00 worth of InvestDigital was traded on exchanges in the last day.
+Over the last seven days, InvestDigital has traded 20.9% lower against the US dollar.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.